-1. Start Your Quote:
+1. Enter Your Zip:

 When drivers think of vehicle necessities, a first-aid kit usually gets grouped in the same low-priority category as customized gearshift knobs and sheepskin seatbelt covers.

 "Why should I equip my car with a first-aid kit when I carry a cell phone for emergency situations?" we grumble.
 Yes, but when was the last time anyone heard of a cell phone being applied to an open head wound to stem bleeding?
-Or of an injured driver needing to scale a steep, forested slope to find cell phone reception for a gauze pad?
+Or of an injured driver needing to scale a steep, forested slope to find cell-phone reception for a gauze pad?

 In addition to having an emergency kit with automotive essentials in case of a breakdown, all drivers would be smart to carry a basic first-aid kit in their car for minor emergencies.
 If you're planning a road trip, however―especially if you'll be traveling off the beaten path―a well-stocked, comprehensive first-aid kit could save your life in the event that you get into a serious accident, have a medical emergency, or get hopelessly lost for days on end (it happens).